Adjustment of Status Explained

 This suspicion can lead to the denial of your AOS application or revocation of your current visa.
 While it’s possible to overcome this hurdle by providing evidence of genuine intentions, it can be a challenging process.

-To minimize the risk of triggering the 90-day rule, wait more than 90 days after entering the U.S. on a non-dual intent visa before filing your AOS application.
+To minimize the risk of triggering the USCIS 90-day rule, wait more than 90 days after entering the U.S. on a non-dual intent visa before filing your AOS application.
 USCIS officers still have the discretion to question your intentions beyond the 90-day window, but waiting reduces the initial suspicion.

 What Are the Benefits of Applying for Adjustment of Status in the United States?